General Many-Body Perturbation Framework for Moir\'e Systems: S6. More results for magic-angle TBG

 \section{S6.
 More results for magic-angle TBG}

-In this section, we show more results for TBG, in particular: \begin{enumerate} \item HF and $GW$ band structures of the ground state for TBG of $\theta=1.08^\circ$ at $\nu=\pm 2$, determined by HF+$GW$+RPA technique in which 40 $GW$ bands are included. \item HF and $GW$ band structures of the metastable state gapped at CNP for TBG of $\theta=1.08^\circ$ at $\nu=0$ \item HF and $GW$ band structures of the other metallic metastable state for TBG of $\theta=1.08^\circ$ at $\nu=0$ \item HF and $GW$ band structures of the ground state and two metastable states (determined by HF+$GW$+RPA technique in which 40 $GW$ bands are included) for TBG of $\theta=1.08^\circ$ at $\nu=-0.2$ \end{enumerate}
+In this section, we show more results for TBG, in particular: \begin{enumerate} \item HF and $GW$ band structures of the ground state for TBG of $\theta=1.08^\circ$ at $\nu=\pm 2$, determined by HF+$GW$+RPA technique in which 24 $GW$ bands are included. \item HF and $GW$ band structures of the metastable state gapped at CNP for TBG of $\theta=1.08^\circ$ at $\nu=0$ \item HF and $GW$ band structures of the ground state and two metastable states (determined by HF+$GW$+RPA technique in which 24 $GW$ bands are included) for TBG of $\theta=1.08^\circ$ at $\nu=-0.2$ \end{enumerate}